CarloRomeo427/NTRL/README.md

 ---
 ## Acknowledgments
 This code leverages the **AMAZING** Dungeons & Dragons Combat Simulator created by DanielK314.
 The simulated combat environment was essential for training our agent.
 You can find the original repository here: [https://github.com/DanielK314/DnDSimulator.git](https://github.com/DanielK314/DnDSimulator.git)

+---
+## Disclaimer
+This project is an independent fan-made tool and is not affiliated with, endorsed, sponsored, or approved by Wizards of the Coast LLC.
+Dungeons & Dragons and related materials are trademarks of Wizards of the Coast.
+All references to game mechanics, rules, and materials are used under fair use for educational and research purposes.